 But if you can’t or don’t want to pick up your dog’s poop for some reason, you can dissolve it with:

-—Enzyme-based dissolving products such as Doggie Dooley
+- Enzyme-based dissolving products such as Doggie Dooley

 Warning: Each of these methods comes with downsides.
 Vinegar will only partially dissolve the poop and can harm your lawn.
 Agricultural lime is dangerous for your dog and can hurt the grass.
 Doggie Dooley is effective, but it’s an entire system you have to have installed, kind of like a septic system.

-Don’t like the idea of scooping poop by hand?
+Don’t like the idea of poop scooping by hand?
 Try out an automatic scooper or “poop vacuum.”
 These automatic scoopers operate just like a regular handheld vacuum, but they suck up poop.
 Then, all you have to do is detach and throw away the disposable collection bag.

 NEVER attempt to remove dog poop by spraying it with water.
 You may dilute the nitrogen and save your lawn this way, but you’ll spread harmful bacteria all over your yard, and the polluted water will likely end up in a storm drain.

-Main Photo Credit: joan6116 | Pixabay
+Main Photo Credit: joan6116 | Pixabay | License